Greek same-sex wedding bill allows couples to dream, at last

 Now they have a tentative wedding date for spring, tease each other about their ballooning guest list, and are already considering outfits and flowers.

-The conservative government plans to submit a bill to parliament on Thursday that legalises same-sex civil marriage.
+The conservative government submitted a bill to parliament on Thursday that legalises same-sex civil marriage.
 The legislation is expected to pass given Prime Minister Kyriakos Mitsotakis' centre-right party majority, and likely support from leftist lawmakers.

 If it does, it will make Greece one of the first Orthodox Christian countries to adopt such measures and will be a landmark victory for couples like Kalantzi and Ampatzidou who have campaigned for equality.